joshvictor1024/wagaku-theme/README.md

 ## Features

-- Mainly for C/C++ programming
-- Your standard white text on black background (for the most part)
+- Your standard more-or-less neutral white text on black background
-- No gazillion syntax colors
+- No gazillion syntax colors, just 4
-- Red as main accent color; low on blue
+- Red as main accent color, low on blue

 ## Build